This Halloween chocolate bark is an easy no-bake treat for kids, that requires no decorating skills.

 Why not make a batch for Trick-Or-Treating this year?

-We love to make this Halloween bark at Halloween, sprinkled with Halloween themed candy including sugar pumpkins and bats, monster eyes and orange and black hundreds and thousands!
+We love to make this Halloween bark, sprinkled with Halloween-themed candy including sugar pumpkins and bats, monster eyes, and orange and black hundreds and thousands!

 ✔️ Why should you try it?